logdog/LearnDrake/pendulum/README.md

 ```
 but then we have to recompile.
 Note that `@gflags` is listed as a dependency in `BUILD.bazel`.

 After the command line variables are set, the familiar Drake simulation pattern emerges.
 First, we construct a `DiagramBuilder`.
 We add a [`ConstantVectorSource`](https://drake.mit.edu/doxygen_cxx/classdrake_1_1systems_1_1_constant_vector_source.html) system for the pendulum input.
-This is equilvalent to the `zero` block in Simulink.
+This is equivalent to the `zero` block in Simulink.
 For reference, the `PendulumInput.h` header file looks like this:
 ```c++
 // drake/bazel-out/k8-opt/bin/logdog/pendulum/gen/PendulumInput.h
 template <typename T>